-7. The following is a new definition which shall be added to Section 200-53.A:
+7. The following new definitions shall be added to Section 200-53.A:

 ARTIST LIVE/WORK SPACE - A single residential unit, which unit is designed for and occupied as a combination of living, artist studio and artist work space, with or without retail space for art work, for year-round residence by not more than two persons who are at least 18 years of age, of which at least one of whom is an artist in residence, and by not more than two children of said persons who are under 22 years of age.